Antrim Area Hospital had no free beds when incident called

 The rare incident - one step from a major incident - was stood down on Tuesday evening.

-Wendy Magowan said 661 out of 12,000 staff were off due to Covid or self-isolation across the Northern Trust.
+Wendy Magowan said 661 out of 12,000 staff were off due to Covid-19 or self-isolation across the Northern Trust.

 As a result the trust doesn't have the "same level of capacity we would have in a normal winter", she told BBC Radio Ulster.